Sabiá Futebol Clube

 Sabiá Futebol Clube, commonly known as Sabiá, is a Brazilian football club based in Caxias, Maranhão state.

 History

 The club was founded on January 18, 2011, being named after the true thrush bird, and depicting it in their logo.
-They finished in the second place in the Campeonato Maranhense Second Level in 2011, losing the title to Viana and thus being promoted to the 2012 Campeonato Maranhense.
+They finished in the second place in the Campeonato Maranhense Second Division in 2011, losing the title to Viana and thus being promoted to the 2012 Campeonato Maranhense.

 Stadium

 Sabiá Futebol Clube play their home games at Estádio Duque de Caxias.
 The stadium has a maximum capacity of 3,500 people.